To the Noise and Back: Diffusion for Shared Autonomy: Introduction

 As we will see in the following sections, a direct use of diffusion models for shared autonomy ends up in generating an action that ignores user's intent (i.e., low \emph{fidelity} to user intent), even though the action would be consistent with the desired behaviors (i.e., high \emph{conformity} to the target behaviors).
-To address this, we propose a new algorithm that controls the effect of the forward and reverse process through a \emph{forward diffusion ratio} $\fwr$ (Fig.~\ref{fig:trade-off}), that regulates the balance between the fidelity and the conformity of the generated actions.
+To address this, we propose a new algorithm that controls the effect of the forward and reverse process through a \emph{forward diffusion ratio} $\fwr$ that regulates the balance between the fidelity and the conformity of the generated actions.
 The forward diffusion ratio provides a formal bound on the extent to which the copilot's action deviates from that of the user.

 We evaluate our shared autonomy algorithm using a series of continuous control tasks.
-In each case, we demonstrate that our algorithm significantly improves the performance of a variety of different pilots, and we analyze the effects of a range of different diffusion ratios.
-Empirically, we find that there exists a consistent setting of the diffusion ratio that generalizes across a variety of different pilot policies, and that ratios below and above this setting have expected effects on the fidelity and conformity of the resulting actions.
+In each case, we demonstrate that our algorithm significantly improves the performance of a variety of different pilots, and we analyze the effects of a range of different forward diffusion ratios.